 But, and perhaps uniquely among the Earth’s species, humans are also hard-wired to seek out complex causes for connections that we observe.
 So, once I’ve concluded that wearing the t-shirt caused me to win the race, I want to know why and how.
 And in the absence of anything obvious (better wind resistance, less weight, the colour distracted my opponents), I will choose an answer from the even more unlikely options left behind – like the intervention of some divine force.

 4.1.1 We see intentions as well as connections

 This tendency to find gods and devils is reinforced by the fact that we have also (probably) evolved with a predisposition to attribute intentionality to events.
-Whatever the objective truth about free will and choices and intentions might be, it certainly feels as if intentions exist.
+Whatever the objective truth about free will, choice and intentions might be, it certainly feels as if intentions exist.
 And we see them everywhere.
-Why would we do that?
+Why is that?

 Humans are also equipped to notice and attribute intention because detecting intention is extremely valuable.
-But ‘here’s the thing’: unlike dumb animals, humans are ‘clever’ enough to see intentions in all kinds of places where they don’t exist… Oh yes.
-We can see and attribute intention to malevolent rain-gods, dark forests, fast-flowing rivers and deep seas.
+But ‘here’s the thing’: unlike other animals, humans are ‘clever’ enough to see intentions in all kinds of places where they don’t exist… Oh yes.
+Uniquely, we can see and attribute intention to malevolent rain-gods, dark forests, fast-flowing rivers and deep seas.

 4.1.2 We see connections and intentions everywhere – and we act on them

 So, we are always looking for connections and intentions – and working out the causes for those connections and intentions.

 The number of unrelated events that happen to us every day is enormous… It could turn out that on the same day that I give money to a beggar, I get a pay rise.
 Could they be connected??
 Our capacity to notice possible connections is almost infinite.
 And so too is our capacity to look for the causes of those connections.